 For the home nail artists out there, with a solid set of brushes you can hand paint a single ornament on each finger.

 Nude or red flowers, we leave that to you.
 Just make sure to outline the petals with thin black lines to make them stand out.
-We'd recommend a fine striping brush for this task (link to our favorite one below).
+We'd recommend a fine striping brush for this task.

 Get your dotting tools ready.
-It's time to make it snow...on your nails.
+It's time to make it snow on your nails.
+Complete the look with a little snowman (which you can also create with your new dotting tools).

-Here's a color combo you might not have thought of for the holidays: a creamy grey and glittery gold.
+Here's a color combo you might not have thought of for the holidays: a creamy gray and glittery gold.
 It's both luxe and low-key at the same time.

 Remember that dotting tool kit we recommended above?
-Bring it out for yet another holiday mani.
-This time, it's a cluster of shiny ornaments.
+It really is the gift that keeps on giving.
+Bring it out for yet another holiday mani: a cluster of shiny ornaments.

 It's more candy cane inspired than an exact replica, which we appreciate.